Our useful contacts list

-Did you know that if you are doing above and beyond what a parent would do for a ‘Normal’ child so you are classed as a carer.
-You can ignore the title but use it to get the support you need.
+Did you know that if you are doing above and beyond what a parent would do for a ‘normal’ child, you are classed as a carer?

-You can find information about young carers siblings groups.
+You can find information about young carers, siblings groups and support for you.

 Cambridgeshire Parent/Carer SEN Support Group page – a closed group that you can post on for advice on every aspect of parenting.